Category Archives: Amazon Web Services

 19 August 2023

 On all my previous projects where Kubernetes was, for its WorkerNodes scaling I’ve used the Cluster Autoscaler (CAS) because actually there were no other options before.
-In general, CAS worked well, but in November 2020 AWS released its own solution for scaling nodes in EKS – the Karpenter, and if at first time reviews… Read More »
+In general, CAS worked well, but in November 2020 AWS released its own solution for scaling nodes in EKS – the Karpenter, and if at first time reviews were… Read More »

 AWS: Grafana Loki, InterZone traffic in AWS, and Kubernetes nodeAffinity